raybrowndev/ai-game-fact/README.md

 <img src="/public/ai-game-photo-mock.png" alt="game-preview-mock-up">

 ## 🛠️ Tech Stack
-This project utilizes a variety of technologies to create an engaging and interactive experience:
+This project uses a variety of technologies to create an engaging and interactive experience:
 - **JavaScript**: Core programming language used for functionality.
 - **Express.js**: Backend framework for routing and server setup.
 - **OpenAI API**: Powers the AI-generated quotes.